awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-sns-notifications.md

-# Getting Amazon SNS notifications when your Auto Scaling group scales<a name="ASGettingNotifications"></a>
+# Get Amazon SNS notifications when your Auto Scaling group scales<a name="ec2-auto-scaling-sns-notifications"></a>

 You can be notified when Amazon EC2 Auto Scaling is launching or terminating the EC2 instances in your Auto Scaling group\.
 You manage notifications using Amazon Simple Notification Service \(Amazon SNS\)\.